eea/eea.soer/trunk/eea.soer/eea/soer/README.txt

 Let's fill in the add form:

   >>> form = {
-  ...     'title': 'Swedish environment report',
   ...     'text': 'The situation is serious :s',
-  ...     'soerTopic': "Blablabla",
+  ...     'soerTopic': "Air Pollution",
+  ...     'soerSection': "Why care?",
   ...     'soerContentType': "Text only",
-  ...     'soerSection': "Why care?",
   ...     'soerCountry': 'Sweden',
   ... }
   >>> report.processForm(values=form, data=1, metadata=1)

-Verify the properties of the other fields:
+Verify the properties of the other fields=

   >>> report.getText()
   '<p>The situation is serious :s</p>'